top of page

 My approach to Wildbody Companioning is shaped by my experience as a nurse practitioner and my ongoing journey with my own body.
 My background includes working in both primary care supporting those living with chronic illness, and in hospice, walking alongside those facing the end of life.
 These experiences have deeply shaped how I hold space: with presence, reverence, and a respect for the wisdom each body carries.

-I live with a chronic illness myself and have had to slowly re-friend my body through shifting abilities, loss of function, and changing rhythms.
-I have grieved what was no longer possible, while learning to listen to the new ways my body speaks.
-This isn’t theoretical for me, it’s personal, lived-in, and ongoing.
-And I know how often those messages get dismissed, by systems designed not for deep listening, but for efficiency.
+Living with chronic illness myself, I’ve had to slowly re-friend my body through shifting abilities, loss of function, and changing rhythms.
+I have grieved what was no longer possible while learning to listen to the new ways my body speaks.
+This isn’t theoretical for me; it’s personal, lived-in, and ongoing.
+And I know how often those messages get dismissed by systems designed not for deep listening but for efficiency.
 Too often, we’re met with rushed appointments, a quick prescription, and an undercurrent of doubt about what we know to be true in our own bodies.

-I value the diversity of human bodies and identities.
-I hold tender space for those who are transgender, nonbinary, or gender-diverse, and I celebrate the diversity of how we each live in and relate to our bodies.
+I also honor the diversity of human bodies and identities.
+I hold tender space for those who are transgender, nonbinary, or gender-diverse, and celebrate the many ways we each live in and relate to our bodies.

-Spiritually, I’ve had to unlearn the body-spirit dualism passed down through many religious traditions.
-I do not see the body as something to overcome or control.
-I believe our bodies are a vital part of our whole experience, full of information and presence.
 My approach to companioning is intuitive, grounded, and attuned to what shows up through breath, movement, stillness, grief, and joy.
-You don’t need to be “at peace” with your body to begin.
-You just need to be curious.
+You don’t need to be at peace with your body to begin.
+You only need to be curious.
 I’ll meet you there.

 "I've known Kat for many years and observed her own spiritual growth while transitioning from being a medical practitioner to a spiritual director.
 Kat's intuitive, creative perspective makes her a wonderful companion for tapping into one's own spirit.
 Unlike a therapist or a pastor, Kat does not direct nor advise, instead, she helps draw out our own wisdom by connecting us with our hearts and bodies, instead of just our minds.
 Even in one session, I found new insights that surprised and delighted me!"